MicrosoftDocs/fabric-docs/docs/onelake/security/fabric-and-onelake-security.md

 Shortcuts in Microsoft Fabric allow for simplified data management.
 OneLake Folder security applies for OneLake shortcuts based on roles defined in the lakehouse where the data is stored.

 There are some additional security considerations to note.
-For information on managing shortcut security see this [document](onelake-shortcuts.md#types-of-shortcuts). => TBD add here how security travels.
+For information on managing shortcut security please see the [Shortcuts](../onelake-shortcuts.md#types-of-shortcuts). => TBD add here how security travels.

 ## Authentication